duketuxem/os-bootstrap/README.md

 # How to use
 The user is logged on the system, and the machine has access to the internet.

-1. Update the system
+1. Update the system.
-2. Install Git
+2. Install Git.
-3. Create the path contained in the variable `$ricing_project_directory` from the `config.sh` file
+3. Create the path specified in the variable `$ricing_project_directory` in the `config.sh` file.
-4. Change directory to that created folder
+4. Change the directory to that newly created folder.
 5. Clone this repository:
 `$> git clone https://github.com/duketuxem/os-bootstrap.git`
-6. Change directory to the concerned platform
+6. Navigate to the relevant platform folder.
-7. Run the `setup.sh` script in that folder
+7. Run the `setup.sh` script in that folder.

 %% 8.
 Refer to https://github.com/DukeTuxem/dotfiles for the associated configuration

-TODO markdown table ?

 # Software list
 To give an idea of what is going to be installed.